 Home to the nation’s largest collection of Dorflinger glass, come see more than 1,000 pieces of cut, engraved, etched, gilded and enameled crystal.

 Wildflower Music Festival: 570-253-5500

-An organization that provides collaborative project incubation, fellowships, and creative spaces for a variety of artists, performers and writers.
-DVAA sponsors an outstanding variety of arts and cultural programs in its facilities: the Delaware Arts Center, on the National Register of Historic Places, and the Tusten Theatre, a fully-renovated 160-seat facility.
+30 miles from Milford, the Delaware Valley Arts Alliance serves as the Arts Council for Sullivan County, New York, and was founded in 1976.
+They present visual, performing, literary, and media arts programs and provide collaborative project incubation, fellowships, and creative spaces while serving the Delaware River Valley’s wide region of artists and the public.
+DVAA sponsors an outstanding variety of arts and cultural programs in its two facilities: the Delaware Arts Center, on the National Register of Historic Places, and the Tusten Theatre, a fully-renovated 160-seat facility.

 19 Kuhn Rd.
 Layton, NJ 07851

 Just 10 miles from Milford, Peters Valley School of Craft offers fine art and craft workshops to over 300 artists from across the country, showcasing their work in blacksmithing, ceramics and pottery, fine metals, fibers, photography, woodworking, glass, music, and more.